derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-09/07/2025 16:22:41 : 3 Database Admins walked into a NoSQL bar.
+10/07/2025 16:24:05 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A good programmer is someone who always looks both ways before crossing a one-way street.
+Two bytes meet.
+The first byte asks, 'Are you ill?'
+The second byte replies, 'No, just feeling a bit off.'
 <!-- replace-with-joke ends -->